Blue Flame vs Yellow Gas Flame

 Gas Fireplace Flame Colour

-Gas fireplace flame colour is the exception to the rule.
-Gas fireplaces are typically designed to burn with an orange or yellow flame colour, not blue, for a more natural look.
+A gas fireplace flame colour is yellow and is the exception to the rule.
+Gas fireplaces flame colour is typically designed to burn with an orange or yellow flame colour, not blue, for a more natural look.

-Wood logs do not burn with a blue gas flame colour, so a gas fireplace is engineered to operate safely with an orange flame colour.
+Wood logs do not burn with a blue gas flame colour, so a gas fireplace flame colour needs to be yellow or orange for a realistic look and feel.
+It is also engineered to operate safely with that normal yellow/orange flame colour.

-This means gas fireplaces break the rule of having a blue flame.
+This means that the gas fireplace flame colour breaks the rule of having a blue flame.
 They are also flued so there are no indoor emissions issues, should they produce some CO from the orange flames.

 Gas Stove Temperature